Jebrayam/systemsbiology/README.md

 - **Variability_Simulations** folder contains jupyter notebooks showing how every variability source was implemented during the development of the project.
 Moreover, it is showed how a population is created under specific conditions from a specific source.

+- **Inference_Models** folder contains the three models implemented for inferreing parameters through the GUI.
+Those models are: Mean Cell, Moment based, and Two-Stage.
+Each model, it focus on inferring each type of variability, therefore it is possible to study the sources proposed from a specific model.

 ## GUI Overview
 The *SysBioSim* tool has four main elements: 1) Data input window, 2) System properties window, 3) Command buttons, and 4) System output graphs.
 The *Data input window* conatains three different sections.
 Each of these section is meant to execute different functionalities in the tool and each of them depends on the previous section to be executed correctly.